KaiNiephaus/agreement-management-system/README.md

 # Agreement Management System

-A first prototype for a web application for creating and managing digital agreements between parties, built with React, TypeScript, and Tailwind CSS.
+A first prototype for a web application that allows for creating and managing digital agreements between individuals, parties and organizations.
+Built with React, TypeScript, and Tailwind CSS.

 ## Features